RestartDK/NotionDeletionAutomation/README.md

 ![Notiontable](https://user-images.githubusercontent.com/58006998/231240947-54c8af1c-2949-4e4b-b7ff-55f2742d3ca3.png)

+## Prerequisites

+- A table with a column named "Done" and checkbox property
+- Python installed in the computer

 ## Installation

-Make a copy of the project with git clone at your preferred directory.
+Make a copy of the project with git clone in your preferred directory.

 ```bash
   git clone https://github.com/RestartDK/NotionDeletionAutomation.git